Javascript on your browser is not enabled.

 From individual contributor to orchestrator: The new role of the AI Product Manager.

-In the past, a "hands-on" Product Manager wrote every ticket and manually updated the roadmap.
-In 2026, being "hands-on" means orchestrating a fleet of autonomous AI agents that execute these tasks for you.
+In the past, a "hands-on" Product Manager wrote every Jira ticket, manually aggregated customer feedback from Zendesk, and personally updated the executive roadmap.
+In 2026, being "hands-on" means orchestrating a fleet of autonomous AI agents that execute these operational tasks for you.

 We have entered the era of agentic product management.
-The role is shifting from doing the work to designing the system that does the work.
-This guide explores the future of product ops, where your "team" includes specialized AI agents that require management, performance reviews, and governance just like any human employee.
+The role has shifted fundamentally from doing the granular work to designing the system that does the work.
+Your "team" now includes highly specialized AI agents that require onboarding, performance reviews, and strict governance just like any human employee.

 1. Prompt Chaining vs. Agentic Workflows